 The 'Full-texts' filter on your Contributions tab only shows the publications where you have uploaded the full-text personally.
 Any full-texts for publications on your profile which were uploaded by other users will not be counted.

 How do I request a full-text?

-If a full-text version of a publication isn't available, you can request a copy from the authors by clicking the Request full-text button.
-If one or more of the authors of this paper are already on ResearchGate, this request is passed to them, and when the author makes the publication available, you will receive a notification.
+If a full-text version of a publication isn't available, you can send a request for a copy to the authors by clicking the Request full-text button.
+This request is passed to all of the listed authors, and when an author makes the publication available, you will receive a notification.
 If none of the authors are on ResearchGate, the request is saved and will be passed to them should they join ResearchGate in the future.